How Perforated Metals Are Used in Acoustics

 In many noise control applications, the objective is to remove or reduce sounds that occur only in a narrow range of frequencies.
 For such situations, it is possible to design a sound absorption system that is "tuned" to those targeted frequencies in which perforated metal plays a critically active role.
 This kind of system is called a Tuned Resonant Absorber.

-As a component of a resonant sound absorbing system, perforated metals provide unique capabilities.
+As a component of a resonant sound-absorbing system, perforated metals provide unique capabilities.